trnabab/Stock-Price-Analysis-and-Prediction/README.md

 Create new features such as returns and volatility.
 Handle missing values and split the data into training and testing sets.
 Normalize the data for modeling.

 ### 5. Model Building and Training
-Build and train a linear regression model to predict stock prices.
-Fit the model using the training data.
+We will build and train multiple machine learning models to predict stock prices:

+- **Linear Regression Model**: Used as the initial model to predict the next day's closing price.
+- **Random Forest Classifier**: An ensemble learning method for regression.
+- **Gradient Boosting**: Builds an additive model in a forward stage-wise manner.
+- **XGBoost**: An optimized distributed gradient boosting library.

 ### 6. Model Evaluation
-Evaluate the model's performance using Mean Squared Error (MSE), Mean Absolute Error (MAE), and R-squared (R²) metrics.
-Interpret the results to assess the model's accuracy and reliability.
+Evaluate the performance of each model using several metrics to understand their performance:

+- **Mean Squared Error (MSE)**
+- **Mean Absolute Error (MAE)**
+- **R-squared (R²)**

 ## Conclusion
 Summarize the findings and discuss the model's performance.
 Suggest potential improvements and future work.